Visit Transition to Adulthood for more resources on the transition process.

 - Supported Decision Making Overview MDHHS

 - Her Power!
-Her Pride! is an annual four-day event for high school girls with disabilities in Michigan.
+Her Pride! is annual event for high school and middle school girls with disabilities in Michigan.

 - Proud and Powerful are customized workshops regarding disability history, culture, identity, and pride.